 A final agenda is available here.

-The registration website provides additional information about directions and accommodations.
 For non-press inquiries, please contact Linda Quigley, Attorney-Adviser, Office of Policy and International Affairs (Copyright), USPTO.